fmalina/unilex-transcript/README.rst

 Install
 --------
-Get Python 3 installed along with latest pdf2htmlEX. e.g. with Homebrew (docker install of pdf2htmlEX is also supported):
+Get Python 3 installed along with latest pdf2htmlEX. e.g. with Homebrew:

     brew install python3 pdf2htmlEX

+Docker install of pdf2htmlEX is also supported (brew one started failing as of late).
+This particular image is tested and used in the default config via ``DOCKER_IMG_TAG``.

+    docker pull pdf2htmlex/pdf2htmlex:0.18.8.rc2-master-20200820-ubuntu-20.04-x86_64

 Install lxml under python3 ``pip3 install lxml`` or just run the following and get freetype-py too.